 - Adding fields to the Jira app in Zendesk Support

 - Jira Server-specific instructions

-You must have administrator user accounts in both Jira and Zendesk to set up the integration, and remain signed into those accounts for the duration of these installation steps.
+You must have administrator permissions in both Jira and Zendesk Support to set up the integration.

 Additionally, you must meet the following requirements:

 - Be a member of the jira-administrators and jira-software-users groups

 - Have no permission schemes that prevent you from creating or updating projects